 - Chlorine bleach or non-chlorine, color-safe bleach

-- Always read the label on laundry detergent, pre-treatment products and bleach, because directions and amounts of specific products often vary.
+Always read the label on laundry detergent, pre-treatment products and bleach, because directions often vary.

-- Never use chlorine bleach on colored garments because the bleach will fade and discolor the fabric.
-Use non-chlorine, color-safe bleach if you are unsure, because the products are gentler and less toxic.
+Never use chlorine bleach on colored garments because the bleach will fade and discolor the fabric.
+Use non-chlorine, color-safe bleach if you are unsure, because the product is gentler and less toxic.